instantOS/instantos.github.io/docs/sway.md

 sorts of basics which allow new users to use Sway without having to learn the dotfile structure first.

+You can also use `ins settings apply` after startup if you want to restore non-persistent settings without running the full autostart helper.

 ## instantASSIST

 ++super+a++ opens up the newly rewritten instantASSIST. instantASSIST on sway